Caleb-A-B/Quiz-Game/README.md

 ## Summary

-- This project is a mock-CRM for a start-up/small brewery company.
+- This project is a simple knowledge quiz for light hearted study

-## CSS style

-- This part we explain the CSS style

 ## Authors